 - The online version of your published paper will have direct links to your archives - just a mouse click away!

-In addition, all authors are encouraged to register their data at ESA's official Data Registry at data.esa.org
+In addition, all authors are encouraged to register their data at DRYAD at http://datadryad.org or another appropriate Data Registry.

-The Data Registry simply serves to announce the existence of data and to provide contact information.
+Data Registries serve to announce the existence of data and to provide contact information.
 By registering data, one does not relinquish rights to research findings.
-In fact, the registry may serve to establish precedence for ecological studies.
-Our hope is the the Data Registry will eventually be linked to data archives containing the actual data referred to in the registry, and that all data underlying published papers in ESA journals will be readily available for purposes of verification, replication, and meta-analysis.
+In fact, the registries may serve to establish precedence for ecological studies.

 Contacts for Ecological Archives